Paul Budde

 Marriages Children

-Margaret PlantagenetDaughter of King Edward I of England and Queen consort Eleanor of Castile
+Margaret Plantagenet Daughter of King Edward I of England and Queen consort Eleanor of Castile 1275 – 1318 Married: July 8, 1290, Westminster Abbey John III

-Maitresse Elisabeth Cortygin Illegitimate son Jan van Cordeken Lord of Glymes (See Bergen op Zoom)Other illegitimate children:
+Maitresse Elisabeth Cortygin Illegitimate son Jan van Cordeken Lord of Glymes (See Bergen op Zoom)Other illegitimate children:Jan van Corsselear.
+Lord of Withem, Wailwilre, Machelen.
+La Rochette and Colonster.Jan van Wyvliet.
+Lord of Blaesveld and KuycJan van Magermann

 When Margaret’s mother, Eleanor of Castile, died in 1290, her father remarried to Margaret of France.
-She was daughter of Philip III of France and Maria of Brabant (daughter of Duke Henry III of Brabant – see above)
+She was daughter of Philip III of France and Maria of Brabant (daughter of Duke Henry III of Brabant – see above).

 John II tried to conquer South Holland from the pro-french count John II of Holland, but was not successful.
-John, who suffered from kidney stones and wanted his duchy to be peacefully handed over to his son upon his death, in 1312 signed the famous Charter of Kortenberg.

 Charter of Kortenberg

-The Blijde Inkomst (Joyous Entry see: Duchy of Brabant) and the Charter of Kortenberg were amongst the first documents that are leading the society in the direction of democracy.
+The Blijde Inkomst (Joyous Entry see: Duchy of Brabant) and the Charter of Kortenberg were among the first documents that are leading the society in the direction of democracy.
 This movement still had a long way to go as the privileges were still very much limited to the well to do citizens.

 On September 27, 1312, the Duke of Brabant signed the charter (proto constitution).
 It was valid for the entire duchy.

 Wikipedia lists a modern version of the Charter.
-We duke John II of Brabant, agree

 1: That no other demands or taxes are levied than those which are known as the three feudal cases: